ShellyMyatt/package-routing-optimizer/README.md

 ### Example Output

-Below is an example of the program output showing delivery routing results and package status:
+Below is an example of the program output showing delivery summary and package details:

 ![Program Output](routing_app.png)